-Frictionless by design is developing better experiences grounded in serving fundamental human needs and desires.
-It can happen by combining a deep understanding of stakeholders with technologies that make the art of the possible-possible.
+Frictionless by design is developing rapid and intuitive border experiences, both for individuals, from refugee to CEOs, and for organizations moving goods in and out of a country.
+It happens by combining a deep understanding of stakeholders with technologies that make the art of the possible-possible.
 Think of it as meeting the mission with a laser focus on customer service.
 The goal is not mind-blowing experiences.
-It is delivering experiences that meet on users' desires for clarity, consistency, simplicity and predictability when interacting with border agencies.
+It is delivering experiences that meet users' need for clarity, consistency, simplicity and predictability when interacting with border services organizations.

 Borders are national assets-gateways to economic activity, cultural exchange and shared understanding.
 But when people and goods cross borders today, the process can be cumbersome.
-And difficult border experiences often lead to lost revenue.
-Some people and businesses go elsewhere.
-Fifty-seven percent of international travelers tell us that they select their travel or layover destination based on whether they think the experience with border security will be seamless and easy.
-And 28% have changed their travel or layover destination because they anticipated a difficult border experience.
-Importers and exporters act similarly-17% stopped contracts due to a poor experience with customs processes.
+Difficult border experiences often lead to lost revenue and poor international perceptions of "ease" of travelling to, or doing business with, a nation.
+As a result, some people and businesses go elsewhere.

+59% of Canadian travellers tell us that they select their travel or layover destination based on whether they think the experience with border security will be seamless and easy.
+And 26% have changed their travel or layover destination because they anticipated a difficult border experience.
+Canadian importers and exporters act similarly-22% stopped contracts due to a poor experience with customs processes.